qudos-workshop/qudos2020/call_for_papers.md

 Authors are invited to submit original, unpublished papers that are not being considered in another forum.
 We solicit full papers (max.
 12 pages), short papers (max.
 5 pages), and industry abstracts (max.
 2 pages).
-All submissions must conform to the Springer CCIS format.
+All submissions must conform to the [Springer Proceedings format (LNCS/CCIS)](https://www.springer.com/gp/authors-editors/conference-proceedings/conference-proceedings-guidelines).

 Each full paper submission will be reviewed by at least three members of the program committee.